ankidroid/Anki-Android/Development-Guide.md

 ---

 # Source code
-First, register here on github, and follow the [instructions](https://help.github.com/articles/fork-a-repo/) on github on the Anki-Android repository to fork and clone the code.
+First, register here on GitHub, and follow the [instructions](https://help.github.com/articles/fork-a-repo/) on GitHub on the Anki-Android repository to fork and clone the code.
 If you want to be notified about each new improvement/bugfix, please subscribe to the [commits feed for the master branch](https://github.com/ankidroid/Anki-Android/commits/master.atom).

 ## Android Studio
 The next step is to install [Android Studio and the Android SDK](https://developer.android.com/sdk/index.html).
 Open Android Studio and choose "Open Project", then select the folder where you earlier cloned the github repository to (we will refer to this folder as `%AnkiDroidRoot%`).